Development assistance in Papua New Guinea

 Australia Infrastructure Financing Facility (AIFFP)

 Australia also remains closely engaged with Papua New Guinea, Japan, New Zealand and the United States to deliver the PNG Electrification Partnership (PEP).
-Overall, Australia is expected to contribute more than $250 million via the PEP (through the AIFFP and Australia’s bilateral program) to extend, expand and improve PNG’s electricity grids, build institutional capacity, strengthen policy and regulatory settings, mobilise private sector investment and provide clean energy to rural and remote communities.
-Recent Australian investments though PEP include Pawarim Komuniti, a $25 million off-grid electrification grant program to support access to clean energy services in rural and remote communities throughout Papua New Guinea.
-Electrification will improve living standards and lift economic growth.
+Overall, Australia is to extend, expand and improve PNG’s electricity grids, build institutional capacity, strengthen policy and regulatory settings, mobilise private sector investment and provide clean energy to rural and remote communities.
+Recent Australian investments though PEP include a $214 million package to support the repair and upgrade of key energy assets, a commitment confirmed during Prime Minister Marape's visit to Canberra in February 2024.

 Roads are critical to connecting communities to services and markets and allowing businesses to grow.
-As part of our bilateral program, Australian support for road infrastructure saw more than 1,850 kilometres of Papua New Guinea’s national priority roads maintained in 2021‑22.
-In East New Britain, road improvements to the New Britain Highway (26-kilometre resealing) have reduced travel times, allowing students to arrive at school on time and leave at the end of the school day because they can now return home before dark.
+As part of our bilateral program, Australian maintains more than 1,850 kilometres (or close to 40 per cent) of Papua New Guinea’s national priority roads.

-Working in partnership with the Government of Papua New Guinea, Department of Works and Highways, AIFFP is also investing in the upgrade of the Wau and Sepik Highways investment, which will maintain 359km of critical roads linking remote rural agricultural communities.
-Along these highways, small-scale producers of fresh food, cocoa, fish, rubber, coconuts and vanilla, along with the mining, forestry, cattle and large-scale poultry industries, will have a faster connection to domestic and international markets.
-Remote communities, especially women and children, will have better access to essential services, such as health and education.
-At least 600 jobs in the road sector will be created annually with a focus on increased access for women to jobs, ensuring more of the economic benefits from this project stay in the community.
+Working in partnership with the Government of Papua New Guinea, Department of Works and Highways, AIFFP is also investing in the upgrade of the Wau and Sepik Highways, which will maintain 359km of critical roads linking remote rural agricultural communities.
+Along these highways, small-scale producers of fresh food, cocoa, fish, rubber, coconuts and vanilla, along with the mining, forestry, cattle and large-scale poultry industries, will have a better connection to domestic and international markets.
+Remote communities, especially women and children, will have improved access to essential services, such as health and education.
+At least 600 jobs in the transport sector will be created annually with a focus on increased access for women to jobs, ensuring more of the economic benefits from this project stay in the community.
 This investment is delivered in alignment with the Transport Sector Support Program.

 Related links